Zefrain/Zefrain.github.io/my-website/src/pages/CV_EN.md

 - custom settings

-Additional custom features
+additional preferences with Additional custom features

 - password hook

-For compatibility, Record the encrypted password into a file, so that we can redo it on another DC platform such as AD.
+For compatibility , I record the encrypted password into a file when it is changed, so that we can use a tool to read and change again on another DC platform such as AD.

 - data migration from OUD